Chinese Tourists Killed in 'Major' North Korea Car Crash

 Footage on Chinese state broadcaster CCTV showed the mangled wreckage of a bus in the dark with rain falling.
 Rescue vehicles were on the scene, and injured were shown being treated in hospital.

 China and North Korea share a lengthy border.
-China is North Korea’s largest trading partner, although commerce has dropped off by about 90 percent under United Nations sanctions.
+China is North Korea’s largest trading partner, although commerce has dropped off by about 90% under United Nations sanctions.

 Chinese tourists are among the largest groups of visitors to the isolated, hard-line communist state, often paying homage at sites related to China’s military intervention in the 1950-53 Korean War.